palpen/sm-202011/project_1/README.md

 ## Main Results

-Using the random forest classifier, we were able to achieve an ROC-AUC of 0.68 and an Precision-Recall-AUC of .29.
-What does this mean from a business perspective?
-If you look at the cummulative gains curve, we find that selecting the top 20% based on the model's prediction can capture ______% of the true cases (i.e. customers who actually defaulted) in the hold out set.
+Using the random forest classifier, we were able to achieve an ROC-AUC of 0.65 and an Precision-Recall-AUC of .31.If you look at the cummulative gains curve, we find that selecting the top 20% based on the model's prediction can capture 35% of the true cases (i.e. customers who actually defaulted) in the hold out set.

 ![cummulative_gain](imgs/cummulativegains.png)